Arnab-1473/Auction-Status-App/README.md

 # Auction-Status-App
- Showing the STatus of Auction in this App
+ Showing the Status of Auction in this App